Massive fire engulfs 18 tents at Maha Kumbh Mela in UP

 Additional safety measures are being implemented to prevent similar occurences during the ongoing event.

-The fire, accompanied by thick black smoke billowing from the affected area, has caused shock and concern among attendees and organizers.
-However, swift intervention has helped prevent further damage and minimized the risk of greater harm.
+This fire incident, marked by thick black smoke rising from the affected area, has sent shockwaves across attendees and organizers, but prompt action has minimized the potential for greater harm.